Anterovium - stock.adobe.com

-As Porter looks forward to BP’s continuing skills-development efforts, he says there remains a big demand for digital talent.
-Pulling all the company’s tech capability into a single innovation and engineering entity has helped staff to work on identifying the business’ data-led challenges – and to identify where talent gaps persist.
+As Porter looks forward to BP’s continuing skills development efforts, he says there remains a big demand for digital talent.
+Pulling all the company’s tech capability into a single innovation and engineering entity has helped staff to work on identifying the firm’s data-led challenges – and to identify where talent gaps persist.

-“This is an area of hiring acceleration for us,” says Porter, who then outlines what he believes will be the status of the company’s approach in two years’ time: “Everyone will be working towards a common purpose in their different business groups.
+“This is an area of hiring acceleration for us,” says Porter.
+Outlining what he believes will be the status of the company’s approach in two years’ time, he adds: “Everyone will be working towards a common purpose in their different business groups.
 So we’d be enabling the business to perform a lot better from a digital perspective.”

 Porter says accelerating the company’s digital journey is one of BP’s strategic anchors.
 He expects the company to create a strong baseline skillset in digital, and that this capability will help to advance its current business operations, helping to make BP processes safer and more efficient.

 “And then, hopefully, we’ll see that some of the digital seeding we’ve been doing is reaping rewards and we’ll see some profitability out of digital projects, not just the enablement of our business-as-usual activity,” he says.